Orbital-Web/Raphael/src/NNUE/nnue.md

   PATH  NNUE file.
 Defaults to best.nnue from last train output -h    Show this message and exit
 ```

-Once loaded, you can enter a FEN and it will print the evaluation for that position.
-To quit, enter 'q'.

-## NNUETest

-NNUETest is like NNUERun, but runs on the Python side and loads from a pth file instead of an nnue file.
-It is mainly used as a debugging tool to validate consistency between the C++ and Python NNUE, measure quantization and evaluation errors, and test other behaviors.
-The script is tuned specifically for Raphael, and a lot of the variables are hardcoded as it is not intended to be used outside of debugging the NNUE during development.
-Nonetheless, the following is the usage guide:

 ```text
 usage: nnuetest.py [-h] [-f | --feature_factorize | --no-feature_factorize] [-s DATASIZE] [path]